 High priority was given to affordable housing activities, infrastructure improvements as well as public facility improvements which have all been given high priority based on public input and stakeholder consultation as well as City needs determined by expert staff.
-CDBG funding was utilized in all three categories of high priority activities which benefit the low/moderate income areas of the City.
-Due to an increase in funding for emergency COVID-19 assistance more than doubling our annual allocation program focus was shifting to addressing those urgent needs through mortgage assistance, and rental assistance.
-Our actual service to individual households for housing was increased significantly because of direct emergency COVID-19 mortgage assistance, and rental assistance.
-Our State Housing Initiatives Partnership (SHIP) program continues to focus homeowner repair and rehabilitation including emergency repairs.
+CDBG funding was

+Our State Housing Initiatives Partnership (SHIP) program continues to focus on homeowner repair and rehabilitation including emergency repairs.

 Our planned Economic Development activity began in January 2019 and our goal was to provide economic development assistance to local area businesses using CDBG and matching funds from an area bank.
-Upon review of the Business Accelerator Program, this current program year, six companies qualified for funding under CDBG low- and moderate- income guidelines and four companies received assistance from bank funds.
-The program resumed in 2021 following the pandemic and this program year in the Spring of 2022 there were 12 new business applicants.
+Upon review of the Business Accelerator Program, this current program year, five companies qualified for funding under CDBG low- and moderate- income guidelines and other companies received assistance from bank funds.
+In the Spring of 2024, there were 5 new business applicants.